 There are two main reports in iClassPro used to track income on a daily basis.
 Those are the Bank Deposit report and the Program Deposit Split report.
-These are also the reports that will see the most drastic changes on the new ledger system.

-Changes to the Bank Deposit Report
+Viewing Income on the Bank Deposit Report

 The bank deposit report is a list of all of the transactions that took place at your business that were recorded in iClassPro.
 These transactions include new payments, refunds and deleted funds.
 This report can also be run with the “Show Programs” option, which will give you more information about how the funds listed were applied.

 Within iClassPro, we include records of deleted funds on the bank deposit report to ensure that accountants and book keepers do not run into an instance where they have over-reported income in their separate accounting software.

 For example, if a check payment for $500 was entered on January 1st , then deleted one or two days later and replaced with a $50 check payment (due to a typo), it would be easy for this action to slip under the radar if we did not keep track of the original deleted payment.
 If the accountant or book keeper had already reconciled for January 1st before the payment was deleted, they would have recorded $550 as income for the time period when in reality, $50 was all the income they had received.

 For this reason, we have included deleted funds on the Bank Deposit report as a negative entry so that accountants and bookkeepers have a more accurate view of the entries and any daily corrections made in iClassPro.
 When a payment is deleted, it is moved from the top section of the bank deposit report to the bottom section, reserved for deleted payments.

 Viewing Income on the Program Deposit Split Report